larseggert/appeal-support/draft-eggert-appeal-support.md

 # Mechanics

 Introducing the requirement for three supporters also introduces some additional mechanics in the process.
 The two normative changes to the process described in {{!RFC2026}} are that

 - three supporters must have filed their support with the appeal-handling body at most two weeks after the appeal has been received by that body;

-- the appeal-handling body MAY choose to not consider the appeal if there are insufficient supporters, or if the supporters do not qualify as described above.
+- the appeal-handling body MAY choose to not consider the appeal if there are insufficient qualified supporters.

 Note that the appeal-handling body MAY choose to consider an appeal even when there are insufficient qualified supporters.

-It is the responsibility of the appellant to find qualifying supporters.
-In order to find qualifying supporters, the appellant MAY send a single message to one public IETF mailing list.
+It is the responsibility of the appellant to find qualified supporters.
+In order to find qualified supporters, the appellant MAY send a **single** message to **one* public IETF mailing list.

 Supporters SHOULD send their supporting messages personally to the appeal-handling body in question and SHOULD NOT proxy their message through the appellant.

-If an appellant escalates an appeal from the IESG to the IAB, that escalated appeal MUST find new supporters.
+If an appellant escalates an appeal from the IESG to the IAB, that escalated appeal MUST find new qualified supporters.

 # Conclusions